slowjuggler/Matrix/README.md

 Description.

 Implementation of Matrix class.
-Includes methods for working with matrices, such as multiplication, finding the determinant, algebraic complement, etc.
+Includes blablabla methods for working with matrices, such as multiplication, finding the determinant, algebraic complement, etc.
 The fast matrix multiplication algorithm is implemented in GNU Assembly Language using SIMD (AVX2).